 buy a houseand then find yourself wondering if you've made a mistake.
-When that happens, and you're sure it's more than just the jitters, here are your options for backing out of the agreement to purchase.
+When that happens, and you're sure it's more than just the jitters, you can still back out of buying the house.

 If you've made an offer, but the seller has not formally accepted it and signed the paperwork, you can still withdraw it.
 You have to make sure the seller’s agent knows so that they can inform the seller.

 apply for your mortgagewithin a certain time period.
 Often, it is within 72 hours of the offer being accepted.
 If you have applied and do not qualify for a mortgage, you can get any escrow or deposits refunded back to you and back out of the process.

 Because sellers do not want to go through the hassle of working with an unqualified buyer, they will often request a loan pre-approval letter from your mortgage lender at the time the offer is being made.
 This ensures them that chances are high you will get approved.

-For example, in the purchase agreement it may be outlined that you would pay for the appraisal.
+For example, in the purchase agreement, it may be outlined that you would pay for the appraisal.
 If you cancel, you would still have to pay that cost.
 Depending on the amount of the deposit, backing out can equate to losing a lot of money.
 This is something to consider before making a final decision.

 No matter the reason, you can back out of buying a house before closing.
 However, the costs involved can be quite substantial.
 If you find that you want to cancel your purchase agreement, it is important to get a clear understanding of what it might cost you.
 You can speak with your agent or consult with a mortgage expert to review your options.